 Two people shot dead as Guinea protest turns bloody

-The strike comes a week after the Guinean military unexpectedly dissolved the transitional government without providing a reason or announcing when a new one would be installed.
+The strike in Guinea’s capital Conakry comes days after the military unexpectedly dissolved the transitional government without providing a reason.

 Two youths were shot dead Monday in Conakry as Guinea’s capital was paralysed on the first day of an open-ended general strike against the military government that seized power in 2021 stands accused of stifling dissent.